neel1549/Recipe-App-Api/README.md

 Python, Django Rest Framework, Docker, TravisCI, Postman(Testing)

 Function:
-Can add recipes, ingredients, tags, and images to a token authenticated user profile
+- Can add recipes, ingredients, tags, and images to a token authenticated user profile

-Endpoints:
+- Unit Tests throughout the project to ensure legitimacy of API

+How to Start:

+docker-compose build
+docker-compose up